 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Soliqua 100/33 and any potential adverse effects on the breastfed child from Soliqua 100/33 or from the underlying maternal condition.

-A study in lactating rats showed low (9.4%) transfer of lixisenatide and its metabolites into milk and negligible (0.01%) levels of unchanged lixisenatide peptide in the gastric contents of weaning offspring.
+A study in lactating rats showed low (9.4%) transfer of lixisenatide and its metabolites into milk and negligible (0.01%) levels of unchanged lixisenatide protein in the gastric contents of weaning offspring.

-Safety and effectiveness of Soliqua 100/33 have not been established in pediatric patients below 18 years of age.
+Safety and effectiveness of Soliqua 100/33 have not been established in pediatric patients.

 Of the total number of subjects (n=834) in controlled clinical studies of patients with type 2 diabetes, who were treated with Soliqua 100/33, 25.2% (n=210) were ≥65 years of age and 4% (n=33) were ≥75 years of age.
 No overall differences in effectiveness and safety were observed in the subgroup analyses across the age groups.

 Nevertheless, caution should be exercised when Soliqua 100/33 is administered to geriatric patients.
 In elderly patients with diabetes, the initial dosing, dose increments, and maintenance dosage should be conservative to avoid hypoglycemic reactions.
 Hypoglycemia may be difficult to recognize in the elderly.

 Frequent glucose monitoring and dose adjustment may be necessary for Soliqua 100/33 in patients with renal impairment [see Warnings and Precautions (5.7)].